-I decided to start another week on the right foot… with dessert.
+I decided to start another week with dessert.
 During a recent trip to our local farmers market, I was drawn to all of these gorgeous peaches.
-I read somewhere that you shouldn’t even look at a peach before July and that their season typically ends in September.
-So, although people may consider peaches to be more of a summer thing, I can confidently say that they are also a fall thing.
+I read that you shouldn’t even look at a peach before July and that their season typically ends in September.
+So, although people may consider peaches to be more of a summer fruit, I can confidently say that they are also good into the fall.

-My favorite part about this pie recipe (besides how it tastes) is the anticipation of it.
-Since you can sit back and let the oven do most of the work, you get to really enjoy the smells as they fill the room.
-The aromas of pies baking always bring me so much happiness – even a Monday can’t take from me.
+My favorite part about this recipe is how easy it is to make.
+Since you can sit back and let the oven do most of the work, you get to enjoy the smells as they fill the room and anticipate how delicious it’s going to taste when it’s done.

 4-5 large peaches, pitted, peeled and cut into thick slices